AriESQ/CrostiniTips/README.md

 `
 * If Linux Developer Options do not appear or the multiple container UI doesn't appear, try restarting the system.
 Or try disabling and re-enabling the crostini-multi-container flag, or linux development environment.

-* If you are working off of tutorials, check that they are somewhat recent, ChromeOS/Crostini are developing rapidly.
+* If you are working off of tutorials, check that they are somewhat recent, Chrome OS/Crostini are developing rapidly.

 ___